flutter/website/assets-and-images.md

       - assets/background.png

-The `assets` section specifies files that should be included with the application.
+The `assets` section specifies files that should be included with the app.
 Each asset is identified by an explicit path (relative to the `flutter.yaml` file) where the asset file is located.

-During a build, Flutter places assets into a special archive called the _asset bundle_, which applications can read from at runtime.
+During a build, Flutter places assets into a special archive called the _asset bundle_, which apps can read from at runtime.

 ### Asset variants